Konica Minolta Partners With Graphic Whizard To Offer Comprehensive Portfolio Of Quality Finishing Equipment

 About Konica Minolta

-Konica Minolta Business Solutions U.S.A., Inc. 's (Konica Minolta) journey started 150 years ago, with a vision to see and do things differently.
-The company innovates for the good of society and the world.
-The same purpose that kept it moving then, keeps it moving now.
-Konica Minolta aims to partner with clients, Giving Shape to Ideas by supporting their digital transformation through its expansive Intelligent Connected Workplace portfolio.
+Konica Minolta's journey started 150 years ago, with a vision to see and do things differently.
+We innovate for the good of society and the world.
+The same purpose that keptmoving then, keepsmoving now.
+Konica Minolta Business Solutions (Canada) Ltd. is reshaping and revolutionizing the workplace to achieve true connectivity through the Intelligent Connected Workplace portfolio.
 Its business technology offerings include IT Services, intelligent information management, video security solutions and managed print services, as well as office technology and industrial and commercial print solutions.
 Through its ongoing work, the company is fortunate to be continuously recognized for its products and services.
-This includes, but is not limited to being included on CRN's MSP 500 list numertimes; named a finalist in the IT Software Category by The World Technology Awards; recognized as the #1 Brand for Customer Loyalty in the MFP Office Copier Market by Brand Keys and presented with Keypoint Intelligence's BLI 2021 A3 Line of The Year and BLI 2021-2023 Most Color Consistent A3 Brand Awards for its bizhub i-Serie .
+This includes, but is not limited to being included on CRN's MSP 500 list numertimes; named a finalist in the IT Software Category by The World Technology Awards; recognized as the #1 Brand for Customer Loyalty in the MFP Office Copier Market by Brand Keys and presented with Keypoint Intelligence's BLI 2021 A3 Line of The Year and BLI 2021-2023 Most Colour Consistent A3 Brand Awards for its bizhub i-Series .

 Sustainability also continues to be a key driver for the company.
 As such, Konica Minolta Inc. has spent six years on the Global 100 Most Sustainable Corporations in the World list .
-For more information, please visit Konica Minolta online and follow its accounts on Facebook , YouTube , LinkedIn and Twitter .
+For more information, please visit Konica Minolta online and follow its accounts on LinkedIn , YouTube , Facebook , Twitter (@KonicaMinoltaCA) , and Instagram !

 About Graphic Whizard